tilt-dev/tilt.build/docs/tutorial/3-tilt-ui.md

 The trigger mode toggles for each resource in the UI make it easy to quickly pause and resume automatic updates to it.

 Even if a resource is in manual mode, it's always possible to trigger an update on-demand!

-Let's take a look at the resource detail view next.
+Let's take a look at the Resource Details next.

 ## Resource Details
-From the resource overview, you can click on any resource's name to dive into it.
+From the Resource Overview, you can click on any resource's name to dive into it.

 ![Resource detail view for api resource](/assets/img/tutorial/tilt-ui-resource-detail.png)

-The central focus of the resource detail view are logs.
+The central focus of the Resource Detail view are logs.

 > 📚 The "All Resources" link in the navbar will show logs for all services at once instead of a single service